 The pixel that reveals the developer's confusion 🕵️

-So, the costume claims to be from 1986 but dresses as if it arrived three years late to the party.
+So, the suit claims to be from 1986 but dresses as if it arrived three years late to the party.
 It's like LEGO Batman wearing a t-shirt from a concert he never attended.
 That said, the design is cool, even if it's a chronological fraud.
 At least no one will notice the mistake while you're smashing bricks with punches.
 Nostalgia is that selective.